Tridacna squamosina: Physical characteristics

-Tridacna squamosina has is a bivalve mollusk with an elongated.
+Tridacna squamosina is a bivalve mollusk with an elongated shell.
 The shell has a few folds compared to other bivalve tridacnas, about 5–7 of the on each shell.
 The upper shell has somewhat large tooth-like formations projecting form its outer edge.
 Even when compressed as much as they can be, the T. squamosina has major spaces between the two halves of its shell, especially in the areas of the tooth-like formations.
 The mollusk also has a well-sized byssus upon its bottom, quite similar to the T. maxima.
 Common for other bivalve giant clams, the T. squamosina's papillose mantle tissue varies a wide array of hues and colors, which range in various patterns.
 Unlike the T. maxima or the T. squamosa however, these formations are much more pronounced in the T. squamosina; although some T. maxima and T. squamosa do bear relatively few amounts of papillae.
 All three's siphon is also ringed with tentacles.